Financial-Times/origami/MIGRATION.md

 ### Migrating from v3 to v4

-V4 has been dropped support for use through Bower.
+V4 has dropped support for use through Bower.
 When using Sass, you will need to add `node_modules` to your `includePath` as well as either:
 - Update your code to use the fully qualified package name, i.e.: `@import "@financial-times/o-brand/main"`, or
 - Also `node_modules/@financial-times` to the Sass include path